uselesstechjunks/traintrack/docs/content/QUESTIONS.md

 * How would you test whether this paper’s idea applies here?
 * What would you change before trying this at scale?
 * Why might this approach fail in production?

 ---

+## 9. Objective–Behavior Coupling & Emergent Effects

+### Foundational questions

+* Why does optimizing a seemingly reasonable objective often produce unexpected behavior?
+* What does it mean for a model to “game” an objective?
+* Why do small loss changes sometimes lead to large qualitative behavior shifts?

+### Deep understanding

+* How do proxy objectives diverge from intended behavior?
+* Why does reward shaping amplify certain behaviors disproportionately?
+* How does distribution shift interact with objective exploitation?
+* Why do alignment interventions sometimes reduce core capabilities?

+### Interview / real-world questions

+* A model improves reward but becomes less useful.
+Why?
+* How would you detect objective gaming before deployment?
+* How do you design objectives that are harder to exploit?
+* When do you accept objective misalignment instead of fixing it?

+---

+## 10. Continual and Iterative Training Regimes

+### Foundational questions

+* Why does repeated fine-tuning cause forgetting?
+* What is the difference between catastrophic forgetting and slow drift?
+* Why does “just one more round of tuning” often backfire?

+### Deep understanding

+* How does gradient interference accumulate across iterations?
+* How do data and objective choices compound over time?
+* What does stability mean across *multiple* training cycles?

+### Interview / real-world questions

+* A model regresses after several post-training iterations.
+What do you suspect?
+* How do you design evaluations to catch long-term degradation?
+* When do you restart from base vs continue training?
+* How do you reason about training debt?

+---

+## 11. Causal Reasoning in Model Improvements

+### Foundational questions

+* Why are most observed improvements correlational rather than causal?
+* What confounders exist in large-scale training experiments?
+* Why does ablation often give misleading confidence?

+### Deep understanding

+* How do you isolate the effect of a single training change?
+* When is randomization insufficient?
+* How do interactions between knobs break naïve causal reasoning?

+### Interview / real-world questions

+* You changed data, objective, and LR together and saw gains.
+What now?
+* How would you prove that an intervention actually caused improvement?
+* How do you decide what *not* to attribute causality to?
+* What level of causal confidence is “enough” to ship?

+---

+## 12. Human-in-the-Loop Dynamics Beyond Preference Data

+### Foundational questions

+* Why do humans distort training signals over time?
+* What incentives do annotators optimize implicitly?
+* Why does preference data quality decay?

+### Deep understanding

+* How does annotator fatigue bias training?
+* How do changing guidelines affect consistency?
+* Why does adaptive data collection amplify biases?

+### Interview / real-world questions

+* Preference data quality dropped.
+What do you check first?
+* How would you redesign the annotation process?
+* When should humans be removed from the loop?
+* How do you prevent feedback loops between model and annotators?

+---

+## 13. Model Degradation, Drift, and Silent Failures

+### Foundational questions

+* Why do models degrade even without code changes?
+* What is the difference between metric drift and behavioral drift?
+* Why are rare failures the hardest to track?

+### Deep understanding

+* How does evaluation drift occur?
+* Why do offline metrics lose correlation with real behavior over time?
+* What signals indicate silent degradation?

+### Interview / real-world questions

+* A model passes all tests but users complain.
+What do you do?
+* How do you monitor long-term robustness?
+* What regressions are hardest to catch?
+* When do you roll back vs iterate?

+---